3ANKIDU/project-management-api/README.md

 ## IMPORTANT NOTICE

 This project is **NOT open-source** and is **private**.
-It is intended for use only with explicit permission from the project owner (you). **Please do not use or distribute this code without first contacting the owner for confirmation**.
-If you would like to request access or permission to use this project, please reach out via [email/contact information] for approval.
+It is intended for use only with explicit permission from the project owner. **Please do not use or distribute this code without first contacting the owner for confirmation**.
+If you would like to request access or permission to use this project, please reach out via [ahmed7egazy.2003@gmail.com] for approval.

 ---